Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 Ellen giggles, “It’s true, I do that stuff, you guys just get in and go, get there and get out.”

 It's a simple box building, the lab is the only tenant.
 Deliveries are usually impressions from the dentist, the lab uses them to make the veneer or crown, the finished product is delivered to the dentist.
 Those and supplies are the only visitors, the lab doesn't need a waiting room or even an office.
-Business is okay, some dentists have moved to in-office crowns.
+Business is okay, many dentists have moved to in-office crowns.
 Take digital measurements of the stump, go to a computer, a machine makes the crown, like a 3D printer.
 Patients like it, no temp crown, in and out the same day.
 But there's still a market for outside reconstructive work, the sex offender can make a decent living.
 Nobody searches the registry for the guy who made their teeth, they don’t even know who he is.

 Katya, "Let's go.
 Katja, stick with the car, we will be quick."